-How to write my Age Verification Policy document
+How do you write a Age Verification Policy document?

 For web designers and software engineers, the following situations are examples of times when age of customers/users must be verified:

 - When users attempt to access web sites containing material restricted by age.

 - When users attempt to order products that are restricted by age, such as liquor, tobacco, or other adult products.

 Our company policy is that all age-sensitive material must be protected by software features as required by legal standards.
 A typical protection method is to provide a form asking for the user's birth date, and to check the date entered against the minimum legal age.
 Web sites must also display all required legal notices advertising adult content.